Skip to Content

 Affectionate dogs are loving, friendly, kind, caring, and loyal to family members and other people known to them, and these are traits anyone looking to own a dog cannot resist.

 • Labradors are highly responsive to command cues.
-Labradors take the 7th position on the list of “the intelligence of dogs,” which means they will understand command cues without making you repeat them more than five times, and they will obey those commands more than 95 percent of the time.
+Labradors take the 7th position on the list of “the intelligence of dogs,” meaning they will understand command cues without making you repeat them more than five times and will obey those commands more than 95 percent of the time.

 • They always want to know that obeying a command has a reward.
-Labradors always have a good appetite, which means that training rewards are readily welcome.
+Labradors always have a good appetite, so training rewards are readily welcome.
 Your Lab will do anything you ask of him to get that reward.

 • Pleasing their owner is in their nature.
-Dogs can either be stubborn and self-driven or receptive and eager to please when training.
+Dogs can be stubborn, self-driven, receptive, and eager to please.
 Labradors have an eager-to-please personality, which draws their attention to the owner or trainer during training.

 Do you want to know more about training your new Lab pup?
-Check out my guide, 7 Speedy Ways To Train a Labrador Puppy.
+Check out this guide, 7 Speedy Ways To Train a Labrador Puppy.

-Sociability in dogs is defined by their openness to strangers, their level of playfulness, their ability to adapt to new situations, and their tendency to be protective or not.
+Sociability in dogs is defined by their openness to strangers, level of playfulness, ability to adapt to new situations, and tendency to be protective or not.

 Labradors pass the sociability test in all these areas: